Pterygium & Pingueculum Treatment

 Dry eyes may also contribute to growth of pinguecula.
 An eye specialist can prescribe medications to help keep the eyes lubricated.

 Yes, a pterygium can grow back after surgical removal.
-Unfortunately we cannot predict whether this will happen or not.
+Unfortunately your ophthalmologist cannot predict whether this will happen or not.